The Wednesday Nut:

 1. In a medium bowl, stir together the scalded milk, sugar, and salt.
 Set aside to cool until tepid.
 If using nutmeg, stir it into the flour, and add 2 cups of the mixture to the milk, and beat until well blended.

-2. In a small bowl, dissolve the yeast in warm water.
-Stir into the milk and flour mixture, then mix in the butter and eggs.
+flour mixture, then mix in the butter and eggs.
 Mix in the remaining flour 1/2 cup at a time.
 When dough is firm enough, turn it out onto a floured surface, and knead for 3 to 4 minutes.
 Place into an oiled bowl, cover and allow dough to rise until doubled in bulk.
 This should take 30 to 45 minutes.

 3. On a lightly floured surface, roll the dough out to 1/2 inch in thickness.
 Cut into circles using a donut cutter, or round cutter.
 Set aside to rise for 30 to 40 minutes, or until light.